ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 ## Step 8: Verify the BIG-IP Virtual Server was created

-Login to the F5 with your web browser to see what was configured.
+Login to the F5 BIG-IP with your web browser to see what was configured.
 Login information for the BIG-IP:

 - username: admin
 - password: provided by instructor defaults to ansible

 The load balancer virtual server can be found by navigating the menu on the left.
-Click on **Local Traffic**. then click on **Virtual Server**.
+Click on **Local Traffic**. then click on **Virtual Servers**.
 See the screenshot below:
 ![vip link](images/vip.png)

 ## Step 9: Verifying the web servers